 Sauna is not a jump in the hot room once and then go shower.
 It’s taking our time for an invigorating ritual of hot cold hot cold hot cold.

 What Is A Sauna?

-When on the sitting bench you ideally want all or most of your body above the top of the stones – that is why the benches are so high and in a proper sauna you have to kind of climb up.
-When the benches are too low (common in U.S. saunas) you’ll experience uneven heat – hotter near your head and colder near your feet and hot on your front facing the stove and cooler on your back.
-Being up above the stones results in a softer, more even, comfortable and enveloping heat around your entire body.
+When on the sitting bench you ideally want all of your body above the top of the stones – that is why the benches are so high.
+Finns have a saying ‘feet above the stones’ meaning that the foot bench should be above the top of the stones.
+When the benches are too low you’ll experience uneven heat – hotter near your head and colder near your feet and hot on your front facing the stove and cooler on your back.
+Being up above the stones results in a softer, more even, comfortable and enveloping heat around your entire body – what Finns call löyly.

 Löyly (pronounced kind of like ‘l – eu -i -loo’.
 Almost like Lou-Lou but more nuanced.) is a special word in Finnish for the environment in a sauna.
 It is “the purity, freshness, temperature and humidity of the air in the sauna”.